(This page revised March 22, 2022)

 |Extra Broad Executive||88|

-Although other manufacturers have since produced triangular pens, those pens have nibs that either cannot be rotated or must be rotated by a professional repairer.
-The simple and remarkably effective personalization that a rotatable nib offers is unique to the VP and its successors, the 75 and the 75-based Premier.
+Among more recent pens, various manufacturers have produced several models that are ergonomically shaped to a greater or lesser extent; but those pens all have nibs that either cannot be rotated or must be rotated by a professional repairer.
+The simple and remarkably effective personalization that a user-rotatable nib offers is unique to the VP and its successors, the 75 and the 75-based Premier.

 In contrast to the broad range of hues offered on Parker’s popular-priced 45, the VP’s color palette was limited to only four relatively restrained colors: black, gray, blue, and red.
-(This was, of course, partly due to the VP’s short lifespan.)
-The VP, as a higher-priced model, did offer two cap finishes, the gold-plated style shown above and Parker’s bread-and-butter matte Lustraloy (stainless steel):
+This paucity of hues was probably at least partly due to the VP’s short lifespan.
+The VP, as a higher-priced model, did offer two cap finishes, the gold-plated style shown above and Parker’s bread-and-butter matte Lustraloy (stainless steel), both with gold-plated furniture:

 |Colors of the Parker VP|